sdjhen/spotify-clone/README.md

 1. Register and Log In: Begin your musical journey by creating an account or logging in with your credentials.

 2. Explore and Discover: Dive into a world of music.
-Explore our library, search for tracks, and uncover hidden gems with our immersive seach functionality.
+Explore our library, search for tracks, and uncover hidden gems with our immersive search functionality.

 3. Elevate Your Experience: Stream your chosen tracks with elegance.
 Fine-tune your listening experience with playback controls.